kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 - But maybe I'm just honeymoon-ing.
 I've been a part of the Number Theory community since around 2018, but specifically the isogenies community only since earlier this year
 (although I've been interested in and asked about isogenies since 2017).

+## A pirate obsession
+- Are you obsessed with pirates and sailing?
+Well, you may very well be an isogenist!
+As it turns out, this community is *very* obsessed with pirates, the sea, and other such things.
+Helms a lee!

 ## Google PhD Summit
 - I was invited to the Google PhD summit.
 It was sort of overlapping with my classes, so I couldn't attend everything, but one of my questions was asked first, and answered by Jeff, and I got some swag in the mail today!